sindresorhus/p-whilst/readme.md

 ### promiseWhilst(condition, action)

-Executes `action` repeatedly while `condition` returns `true` and then resolves the promise.Rejects if `action` returns a promise that rejects or if an error is thrown anywhere.
+Executes `action` repeatedly while `condition` returns `true` and then resolves the promise.
+Rejects if `action` returns a promise that rejects or if an error is thrown anywhere.

 #### condition